shannonjen/ttp/github_branch_workflow/README.md

 $ git remote add origin https://github.com/shannonjen/my_website.git
 ```

 Next I am going to push my local master branch to the GitHub repository (origin).
-I use the -u to set the upstream - this sets up the association between the master branch on my local machine and the master branch on origin (GitHub repo).
-Meaning I will only need to type git push in future pushes
+I use the -u  flag to set the upstream.
+This sets up the association between the master branch on my local machine and the master branch on origin (the GitHub repo).
+Now I will only need to type git push in future pushes.

 ```
 $ git push -u origin master
 ```

 Now we have our centralized production master on GitHub.

+####GITHUB GUI
 I make Bob a collaborator on the GitHub repo, which will allow him to push and pull.

 We will work on feature branches on our local machines, push them to GitHub, and use pull requests on GitHub.

 I am going to add a navigation menu to index.html and bob is going to add some welcome text and an image.

 ####BOB'S MACHINE
-Bob clones the GitHub repository onto his machine and created and checks out a branch called add-welcome.
+Bob clones the GitHub repository onto his machine and creates and checks out a branch called add-welcome.

 ```
 $ git clone https://github.com/shannonjen/my_website.git